jeremyfix/deeplearning-lectures/Webpage/00-pytorch-fashionMnist.md

 s that will allow us to iterate over the eventually shuffled sets, creating minibatches on the fly.
-Preparing the mini batches is performed in a parallel way, ensure to set num\_threads to an appropriate values depending on your setup (sh machines have 8 cores).
+Preparing the mini batches is performed in a parallel way, ensure to set num\_threads to an appropriate values depending on your setup (the `lscpu` command will give that information).
 Parallel processing of the mini batches really has an impact and can actually be a limiting factor.
 To give you an idea, when preparing this tutorial, switching from 1 to 8 workers on a 8 cores machine changed the running time of a